Signs Childhood Trauma Is Affecting Your Adult Life

 Online Trauma Therapy in Charlotte, North Carolina

 If you recognize some of these patterns in your own life, working with a trauma therapist can provide a supportive space to explore your experiences and begin shifting long-standing emotional patterns.
+Although my practice is fully online, I am based in Charlotte, North Carolina and provide online therapy for adults throughout North Carolina and South Carolina, allowing clients to engage in meaningful work from the comfort of their own space while still receiving the same depth, support, and guidance.

-Working together, we can begin exploring how earlier experiences shaped the patterns you are navigating today and help you develop a clearer understanding of what healing and progress look like for you.
+Through trauma-informed online therapy, many clients begin to better understand their emotional triggers, develop healthier communication patterns, strengthen emotional regulation, and create more secure relationships.
+Working together, we can explore how earlier experiences shaped the patterns you are navigating today while helping you develop a clearer, more personal understanding of what healing and progress look like for you.